Maradox/osmdroid-wiki/FAQ.md

 Make sure your AndroidManifest.xml file has the android.permission.INTERNET permission.
 See Prerequisites.

+Aug 2016 - someone managed to get the default user agent used by osmdroid banned from Open Street Maps tile servers.
+This can also be a reason for tiles failing to load (usually with an access denied, bad request or other similar HTTP error message).
+To fix, set your user agent to something unique for your app.

 ##The map will not scroll when I drag my finger on the screen

 Make sure you don't set the MapView to be "clickable".
 If you are using xml layouts make sure you don't have android:clickable="true" or if you are creating your MapView programmatically make sure you don't have mMapView.setClickable(true);.
 This should no longer be necessary starting with osmdroid-3.0.11.